Student Direct Stream: Apply for a Fast-Track Study Permit

-The SDS program currently serves residents of five countries: China, India, Morocco, Pakistan, Philippines, Senegal and Vietnam.
+The SDS program currently serves residents of 14 countries: Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, St. Vincent and the Grenadines, Trinidad and Tobago, and Vietnam.

 Canada aims to process all study permit applications eligible for SDS processing in 20 calendar days.